academe/PSR-7-17-18-PHPNE-talk/slides/discovery.md

 * However, it needs to know the discovery service is installed
 * Maybe good for late instantiation
 * Probably more a convenience for legacy libraries
+* It gets complicated fast

+Notes:

+* Omnipay is moving to discovery, but only because people expect it.